Sign In

 Steps of How an Idea Becomes Law

-This example uses the House of Representative as the Bill's chamber of origin.
+This example uses the House of Representatives as the Bill's chamber of origin.

 • The bill is then presented to the Secretary of Senate (Senate Chamber) or Chief Clerk of the House (House Chamber), who assigns the bill a number and sends it back to the Legislative Counsel's office to verify it is in proper legal form and style.